All too often, nursing home residents in Maryland are injured due to unexpected

 a similar situation, it may be liable for any resulting harm.
 Nursing

-or medical malpractice.
-Nursing home falls typically are placed in the
+medical malpractice.
+Nursing home falls typically are placed in the category of neglect.

 It is important to note that nursing home negligence claims must be filed